fivdi/onoff/README.md

 process.on('SIGINT', exit);
 ```

-Step 3 - Unxport GPIOs with gpio-admin
+Step 3 - Unxport GPIOs with gpio

 After the application has terminated, run the following commands to unexport
 GPIO #17 and #18: